zoe-gonzales/go-budget-it/README.md

 Go, SQL, MySQL

 ## Set up
-Requirements: MySQL, Go
+**Requirements:** MySQL, Go

 Clone this repo.

 To set up the database, enter the MySQL shell with `mysql -u username -p` and enter your password.

-Run the SQl file with `path/to/project/schemas.sql`
+Create database and tables: `source path/to/project/schemas.sql`

 **Note:** Above path can be obtained by running `pwd` in the directory in which the repo was cloned.

-If successful, your database will be set up and you can run the commands below.
+If successful, your database will be set up and no errors will print to the console when `go run main.go` is run.

+Now, run `go build main.go` and then any of the commands below.

 ## Commands

-All commands begin with `./main`
+**Important:** All commands begin with `./main`

 ADD
 `add budget <name> <allowance>`